CDCgov/trusted-intermediary/README.md

 We use [DORA Metrics](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) to measure our DevOps performance.
 We currently are tracking Deployment Frequency, Change Fail Rate and Mean Time to Recovery.

-The metrics are produced weekly using a [Github Action](https://github.com/CDCgov/trusted-intermediary/actions/workflows/metrics.yml) and written into CSV files whi are available for download in the [workflow job's artifacts]((https://github.com/CDCgov/trusted-intermediary/actions/workflows/metrics.yml)).
+The metrics are produced weekly using a [Github Action](https://github.com/CDCgov/trusted-intermediary/actions/workflows/metrics.yml) and written into CSV files which are available for download in the [workflow job's artifacts]((https://github.com/CDCgov/trusted-intermediary/actions/workflows/metrics.yml)).

 ## Related Documents